 - Also in Santillana de Mar, the Colegiata de Santa Juliana is another important religious stop along the Camino del Norte.

 - Another great detour en route is a trip to Fuente Dé.
 This is a small town on the Camino Vadiniense, an inland route that connects the Camino del Norte with the Camino Francés, so it’s an interesting stopover.
-In the heart of the idyllic mountain scenery of Picos de Europa National Park, this town is famous for it’s cable car which provides some amazing views.
+In the heart of the idyllic mountain scenery of Picos de Europa National Park, this town is famous for its cable car which provides some amazing views.
 Provided you have better weather than I did.

 - Another important side pilgrimage in Cantabria is the Camino Lebaniego, which ends at the Monasterio de Santo Toribio in Liébana.
 This monastery is the resting place of the Lígnum Crucis, supposedly the biggest surviving piece of the cross on which Jesus was crucified, and it’s one of Cantabria’s most significant religious sites.